hphelion/documentation/upload-publish-partner-images135.md

 In brief, to upload an image and make it public, you must:

 1. Install the OpenStack Glance command line tool (or an appropriate API interaction tool like curl).
-2. Configure the tool to interact with the HP Cloud Image Service.
+2. Configure the tool to interact with the HP Helion Public Cloud Image Service.
 3. Create an image by either:
-    * Creating an acceptable image in your environment and uploading it to HP Cloud
+    * Creating an acceptable image in your environment and uploading it to HP Helion Public Cloud
-    * Creating a snapshot image from a running instance in HP Cloud
+    * Creating a snapshot image from a running instance in HP Helion Public Cloud
 4. Supply the required documentation if you intend to make your image public.

 **Warning:** You should only make an image public after you have fully tested it!